ockayy/Gumtree-Property-Scraper/README.md

 ## ⚠️ Disclaimer

 This tool is for educational and research purposes only.
 Users are responsible for ensuring their use complies with Gumtree's Terms of Service and applicable laws.
-The authors are not responsible for any misuse of this software.
+The author is not responsible for any misuse of this software.